Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Adapted Causal Inquiry

 The dominant approach of actual causality---HP definition \citep{halpern_actual_2016}---deals with those cases, but at the cost of the factualness of the causal inquiry.
 This definition has the same roots than the But-for test, \citeauthor{hume_enquete_1748}'s definition of causation second formulation \citep{hume_enquete_1748}:

-\begin{quote} we may define a cause to be an object followed by another, and where all objects, similar to the first, are followed by objects similar to the second.
-Or, in other words, where if the first object had not been, the second had never existed. \end{quote}
+\begin{quote} [First formulation:] we may define a cause to be an object followed by another, and where all objects, similar to the first, are followed by objects similar to the second.
+[Second formulation:] Or, in other words, where if the first object had not been, the second had never existed. \end{quote}

-It is the result of an iterative process that originates in \citeauthor{pearl_causality_2000}'s formalisation of \citeauthor{lewis_causation_1973}' vision \citep{lewis_causation_1973} in structural equations framework (SEF) \citep{pearl_causality_2000}.
+It is the result of an iterative process that originates in \citeauthor{pearl_causality_2000}'s formalisation \citep{pearl_causality_2000} of \citeauthor{lewis_causation_1973}'s vision \citep{lewis_causation_1973} in structural equations framework (SEF).
 HP approach is more complete than the But-for test in the sense that other elements in addition to counterfactual dependence where included in order to deal with some complex cases.
 One of those elements is interventionism.
 This assumption states that an event $C$ causes a second event $E$ if and only if, both events occur, and that, given an intervention allowing to fix the occurrence of a certain set of other events in the context---without being constrained to respect the physical coherence of the world---there is a context where if the first event had not occurred, the second would not have occurred either.
-This assumption is described by \citeauthor{beckers_counterfactual_2021} using SEF notation as \citep{beckers_counterfactual_2021}:
+This assumption is described by \cite{beckers_counterfactual_2021} using SEF notation as:

 \begin{quote} \textbf{Interventionism} They all share the assumption [HP-style definitions] that the relation between counterfactual dependence and causation takes on the following form: $C=c$ causes $E=e$ iff $E=e$ is counterfactually dependent on $C=c$ given an intervention $\vec{X} \leftarrow x$ that satisfies some conditions P. The divergence between these definitions is to be found in the condition P that should be satisfied. \end{quote}